 Most of us have heard the old saying “bloom where you are planted”.
-We would probably agree that would mean something like to flourish in whatever place you find yourself.
+We could probably agree that might mean something like to flourish in whatever place you find yourself.
 Make the best of where you are.

 Good advice I guess.
 But, what if we are not in the place where God would have us be?
-Can we truly flourish if we aren’t supposed to be there in the first place?
+Could we truly flourish in that place?
 Perhaps in some ways.
-We may think we are.
+We might think we are.
 But are we really?